youngser/TwoTruth/README.md

 ## Demos

-To reproduce most of the Figures and Tables in the manuscript, please follow these steps:
+To reproduce most of the Figures in the manuscript, please follow these steps:

 ```r